secretstartups/handbook/tools-and-tips/other-apps/index.html.md

 ### Quitter

 [Quitter (Free)](https://marco.org/apps) will switch off apps for you after some period of inactivity.
 Consider using this to hide Slack after a while to reduce your urge to check new messages all the time.
+Quitter is only available for the Mac.

 ### TripMode

 [TripMode ($7.99)](https://www.tripmode.ch/) lets you control which apps can use the internet.
-Especially useful when you're working on a cellular/metered connection.
+This is especially useful when you're working on a cellular/metered connection.
+TripMode is only available for the Mac.
+Linux users can enable

 ## Text editors